 For their courageous determination to protect the forests and biodiversity of the Amazon, and the lands and culture of its indigenous peoples.

 Davi Kopenawa of the Yanomami people is one of the most respected indigenous leaders in Brazil.
-He has dedicated his life to protecting Yanomami rights, their culture and lands in the Amazon.
+He has dedicated his life to protecting Yanomami rights, their culture and their lands in the Amazon.
 Their territory is among the planet’s most important reservoirs of genetic diversity, but high political pressure to exploit the Amazon’s natural resources is instigating invasions of indigenous lands.
 The violence, devastation and disease that follow are posing a severe threat to both biodiversity and the very existence of indigenous peoples.

 Kopenawa plays a fundamental role in uniting indigenous communities to resist the miners, ranchers and other powerful interests destroying Yanomami lands and livelihoods for financial gain.
 He was instrumental in securing the 1992 demarcation of Yanomami lands in Brazil of over 96,000 square kilometres.
 Kopenawa’s long-running activism has gained him many powerful enemies, and he continuously faces death threats.